Krill paradox

 This discovery was initially shocking because it defied what we knew at the time about predator and prey relationships.
 Most early ecological assumptions defined these predator-prey relationships on the idea that as the number of predators decreases, the number of prey should increase as a result.
 Early models like the Lotka-Volterra model reasserted this claim, as this was the most widely used and understood way of comprehending these animal relationships.
 Because the relationship between antarctic whales and plankton was so much more complex, it took much longer for scientists to get to the root of what the paradox was.

 At the height of the whaling industry, the population of krill was at an all time low.
 The study of the paradox continued for more than 30 years before a theory by notable professors Victor Smetacek and Stephen Nicole showed that whales may act as farmers for the krill population, cultivating phytoplankton with their dung.

 Further studies went on to prove that whale excretions contain high amounts of nitrogen, phosphorus, manganese, and iron.
 Notably, the iron in whale dung proved to be approximately 10 million times higher than the ocean water around it, making it an excellent natural fertilizer for plankton.
 This is due to phytoplanktons much higher iron requirements built into their photosynthetic apparatus.

-The importance of whale dung as fertilizer is extremely significant, as the South Ocean is an environment with a very low iron limit.
+The importance of whale dung as fertilizer is extremely significant, as the Southern Ocean is an environment with a very low iron limit.
 Meaning that the overall phytoplankton population near the Antarctic in turn is just as limited without the iron excretions made by the whales.
 Also known as whale pump, these mineral rich excretions are one of the most critical ways in which oceans are able to maintain healthy levels of iron and nitrogen.
 This critical act of iron recycling is key to maintaining both species, as the krill population depends on these nutrients just as much as the whales depend on them, creating a delicate relationship upholding much of the antarctic ecosystem.

 Changing climates and its effects on krill/other species

-The krill's habitat in the South Ocean are heavily impacted not only by human fishing, but by the rapid advance of climate change.
+The krill's habitat in the Southern Ocean are heavily impacted not only by human fishing, but by the rapid advance of climate change.
 With warming temperatures and the reduction of sea ice, these changes heavily affect krill population size, physiology and behavior which has a massive impact in turn on their surrounding environment.